WRXinYue/ocean-hub/src/zh/docs/glossary.md

 A state which makes the account of a user unusable.

 ## Drive
-A feature allowing users to organize the files they have uploaded to Misskey.
+A feature allowing users to organize the files they have uploaded to Ocean.
 For details, see [here.](../features/drive)

 ## Notes
-Content which may include text, images, surveys and others that has been posted to Misskey.
+Content which may include text, images, surveys and others that has been posted to Ocean.
 For details, see [here.](../docs/features/note)

 ## Misskist
-Users of Misskey.
+Users of Ocean.

 ## Moderator
 Users with the authority to manage the community of a instance by deactivating spam accounts, silencing users, deleting inappropriate posts, etc.